rotationalio/rotational.io/content/en/blog/2021-05-02-contexts-in-go-microservice-chains.md

 The first argument is always a `context.Context`, which if you're like me, you think of as "the thing with the deadline for the client".
 However, if you're also like me, 90% of the time you simply ignore it and implement the request handler without using that argument at all.

+This leads us to a question &mdash; what are contexts?

+## What are Contexts?

+The [`context`](https://golang.org/pkg/context/) package in the Go standard library provides a type, `Context`, which facilitates communication across API boundaries and between processes.

-So what should you do with the context?
-There are two main rules:
+So what *should* you do with the context?
+Here's what the documentation suggests:

+> Incoming requests to a server should create a Context, and outgoing calls to servers should accept a Context.
+The chain of function calls between them must propagate the Context, optionally replacing it with a derived Context created using WithCancel, WithDeadline, WithTimeout, or WithValue.
+When a Context is canceled, all Contexts derived from it are also canceled.

+Two important rules follow from the above statement, which we'll explore more fully in the next few sections of this post.
+In summary:

 1. If you implement a long running computation, you should run it in a go routine and `select` from either `ctx.Done()` or the result channel.
 2. If you call a downstream contextual function, e.g. a database or a follow-on microservice, you should pass it the same context.

+## Using Contexts in Long-Running Computations

-Let's take the first instance first: say you have some work to do that may take a long time.
+Say you have some work to do that may take a long time.
 What's a good threshold?

+Frontier API responses need to be returned in a second or less.
+That means you get approximately:
+- 500ms for processing
-I think of frontier API responses as needing to be returned in a second or less; that means you get approximately 500ms for processing, reserving 250ms in either direction for network traffic; therefore "a long time" here is anything that may take more than 450ms, but your needs may vary.
-As a rule of thumb, I also think of database requests as taking around 20-50ms, so if you're composing transactions programatically and not in SQL - this is another estimation point.
-Of course different systems will have different response times, so it's always good to measure and know!
+- 250ms in either direction for network traffic

+Therefore "a long time" is likely anything that takes more than 450ms, though your needs may vary.

+As for database requests, as a rule of thumb, these should take around 20-50ms.
+If you're composing transactions programatically and not in SQL, this is another estimation point.
+Different systems will also have different response times, so it's a best practice to measure and know for sure.

-The client is likely going to set some kind of timeout on the request, e.g. it will wait 5 seconds before retrying or displaying a message to the user.
+In addition, the client is likely going to set some kind of timeout on the request, e.g. it will wait 5 seconds before retrying or displaying a message to the user.
 What happens if the client timeout is exceeded while you're processing?
-Well the client is going to stop waiting for a response, but the server will continue handling the request - unless we can detect the deadline exceeded.
+The client is going to stop waiting for a response, but the server will continue handling the request (most likely a wasted effort), *unless* we can detect the deadline exceeded.
 This is where the context comes in.

-Therefore we follow rule number one as follows: if you have a function `hardWork` - simply move it into a go routine and return the result in a channel:
+Therefore, we follow Rule #1 as follows:

+If you have a function `hardWork`, simply move it into a go routine and return the result in a channel:

 ```go
 func asyncHardWork() <-chan result {